Reggie (wrestler): Move to NXT (2022–2024)

 In late October, mysterious vignettes began airing on NXT that were done by a person under the alias Scrypts, a seemingly rebellious character who claimed to have unparalleled skills and would bring down NXT.
 More vignettes aired over the next few weeks and on the November 22 episode of NXT, Reggie debuted for the brand as the mysterious Scrypts, defeating Guru Raaj, changing his ring name and gimmick in the process.
 During his time in NXT, he had feuds with Ikemen Jiro and Axiom.
 After being unmasked by Axiom on the May 2 episode of NXT, he turned face and began to work with Axiom as a tag team.
 On the July 18 episode of NXT, Scrypts turned on Axiom and aligned himself with Bronco Nima and Lucien Price, turning heel and creating the stable Out The Mud (O.T.M.).
 On May 1, 2024, it was announced that Bateman's WWE contract would expire on June 1.

 Independent circuit (2024–present)

-On May 21, 2024, it was announced that Bateman, now going by Sidney Akeem, would make his debut for Game Changer Wrestling (GCW) on June 15.
+On May 21, 2024, it was announced that Bateman, under ring name Sidney Akeem, would make his debut for Game Changer Wrestling (GCW) on June 15.

-On December 19, 2024, at Demand Lucha Very Merry Lucha X-Mas, Akeem challenged Gringo Loco for his DDT Universal Championship but was unsuccessful.Akeem gets his biggest match of his career at January 19, 2025 at GCW's GCW vs The People event, where he wrestle El Hijo Del Vikingo and successfully defeated him.
+On December 19, 2024, at Demand Lucha Very Merry Lucha X-Mas, Akeem unsuccessfully challenged Gringo Loco for his DDT Universal Championship.
+Akeem's largest match was on January 19, 2025 at the GCW vs The People event, where he wrestled and defeated El Hijo Del Vikingo.